NORTHERN ARCHITECTURAL HISTORY SOCIETY

 The Society was established in the 1970s.
 It aims to encourage the study and enjoyment of architecture, buildings, their contents and settings by organising lectures and visits.
 It usually holds its lectures in the Fine Art Lecture Theatre, Newcastle University, Newcastle upon Tyne, and enjoys a close association with the School of Architecture, Planning and Landscape of Newcastle University.
 (Read our constitution, revised October 2018).

-Full details of this event.
+Full details of this event

 Brampton, Cumbria: An Architectural Walking Tour

-details and booking information about this day trip have now been circulated to members; numbers are limited, so booking is on a first-come first-served basis.
+details and booking information about this day trip in June have now been circulated to members; numbers are limited, so booking is on a first-come first-served basis.
 Please return your booking form as soon as possible.

 Our Summer Trip to South-West Scotland